hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 That Ayyangār, whose story I gave you a glimpse of, eventually reached the end of his allotted span of time.
-As Yama’s dogs with their broad muzzles were about to shred him to pieces, he cried out: “Vāsudeva\!
+As Yama’s dogs with their broad muzzles were about to shred him to pieces, he cried out: “Vāsudeva!
-Balabhadra\!
-Pradyuṃna\!
-Aniruddha\!
-Ekānaṃśā\! and he was borne away to join the vast retinue of Viṣvaksena in the loka known as Vaikuṇṭha.
+Balabhadra!
+Pradyuṃna!
+Aniruddha!
+Ekānaṃśā! and he was borne away to join the vast retinue of Viṣvaksena in the loka known as Vaikuṇṭha.
 Nobody around him really understood what he had researched and discovered in his life.
 His best student had only 1/24th of his genius.